Inerrancy and Inspiration on Scripture

-I believe the Scriptures to be inerrant (without error) and an inspired work of God.
+The Scriptures are inerrant (without error) and an inspired work of God.

-I am in lock-step agreement with the 1689 Baptist Confession of Faith on this topic (also called the 2nd London Baptist Confession)–specifically chapter 1.
+The 1689 Baptist Confession of Faith is important to consider on this topic (also called the 2nd London Baptist Confession)–specifically chapter 1.

 This chapter of the confession includes a list of the 39 Old Testament (OT) and 27 New Testament (NT) books.
 The books known as the Apocrypha are historical books and beneficial in that right but not inspired works.